makinenvilma/image-recognition/README.md

 Not done yet:

 - Twelve training images, six per breed, with a fifth of those held back for validation.
-Enough to prove the pipeline runs, nowhere near enough to trust it.
+Enough to show the pipeline works, not enough for reliable results.
 - Every image gets one of the two labels.
-Photograph a cat, a bicycle or an empty wall and it will still name a breed, because nothing checks confidence.
+Nothing checks the confidence score, so a photo of something that is not a dog still returns a breed.
-- The probability is calculated and then thrown away.
-Only the label comes back.
+- The probability is calculated and then discarded.
+Only the label is returned.
 - No `requirements.txt`, so the Python dependencies have to be installed by hand.
 - Flask runs with `debug=True`, and the API address is hardcoded in `src/App.js`.
 - `src/App.test.js` is still the one Create React App generated, looking for a "learn